 Personal data of individuals should not be published.
-Members must not disclose anyone's personal details, without their express written permission, and they must ensure that and personal or sensitive information is handled in line with the Council's Data Protection Policy.
+Members must not disclose anyone's personal details, without their express written permission, and they must ensure that and personal or sensitive information is handled in line with the General Data Protection Regulation the Data Protection Policy 2018.